-The Mission Planning Lab guides early-stage SmallSats through a week-long study to turn a science concept into a feasible mission that gives the science team a solid foundation on which to build a competitive proposal.
+The Mission Planning Lab guides early-stage SmallSats through a weeklong study to turn a science concept into a feasible mission that gives the science team a solid foundation on which to build a competitive proposal.
 Since 2014, the MPL has worked with NASA SmallSat developers and their partners to provide services in systems engineering, 3D modeling, simulation, flight trajectory formulation, and more.
 The MPL has served mission concepts of all kinds, from formation flying proposals to deep space missions to Mars and Venus.
 Additionally, MPL has sub-orbital experience and works with sounding rockets, balloons, and other platforms.
 Over the course of one action-packed week, engineers across a range of specialties come together to meet with a mission's science team and crunch numbers.
 At the end of the process, scientists gain a better understanding of how to achieve their research objectives, and they come away with a valuable packet of information describing the technical details of their mission.
+Figure 69 shows team members meeting at the Wallops Flight Facility to plan key mission details and better understand technical requirements.